floivanhin/Bachelor-Thesis/README.md

 # Bachelor-Thesis: "Analysis and prediction of urban mobility patterns: Comparing Machine Learning algorithms on New York City taxi trip data"
+This repository contains the source code and supplementary materials for the bachelor's thesis written by Florian Ivan Hinrichsen during the summer semester of 2026.
+## Repository Structure
+- Data Pipeline <br> This folder contains the complete source code used for the initial data preprocessing phase as well as the subsequent model training.
+The dataset creation files are provided to establish methodological transparency, but are not reproducable.
+The model training scripts are designed so that the results can be seamlessly reproduced.
+- Evaluation <br> This folder provides the complete codebase utilized to generate the evaluation graphs and assess model performance, designed specifically so that the entire evaluation process is completely reproducible.
+- Plot Generation <br> This folder contains the scripts used to create the figures for the exploratory data analysis, alongside specific evaluation plots.
+It provides the scripts used to plot the general evaluation results, visualize the training loss curves, and map out the 6-fold cross-validation methodology, with all scripts explicitly designed to be completely reproducible.